commercelayer/commercelayer-js-dropin/README.md

 ### Checkout Button

-Add an element with `clayer-shopping-bag-checkout` class wherever you want to show the checkout button, so that the customer can complete the purchase and place the order.
+Add an element with `clayer-shopping-bag-checkout` class wherever you want to show the checkout button so that the customer can complete the purchase and place the order.

 ```html
 <!DOCTYPE html>